ramkumarpj/project-four/README.md

 The generally accepted definition of a recession in the U.S., according to Forbes, is when GDP shrinks in two consecutive quarters.
 A recession involves a significant decline in economic activity that is spread across the economy and lasts more than a few months.
 Comparing forecasts with their historical antecedents can produce a measure of the probability of a future recession.
 Taking into account these definitions, we needed to decide on what Machine Learning technology to use.
 Machine Learning algorithms are often drawn from statistics, calculus, and linear algebra.

-Using Python, we started with Linear Regression from Scikit-learn.
+Using Python, we started with Logistic Regression from Scikit-learn.
 The data we obtained was used to train the model, proccessed using standard scalar, to find the metrics and test we then used the mean squared error (MSE).
 This allowed us to define the features to use for the prediction, define the target variable, create and fit the model, obtain the data and then test.

 The next Machine Learning Model we used is Support Vector Machines (SVR) from Scikit-learn.
 This MLM finds the hyperplane that maximally separates the points of one class from those of the other class.
 It finds the hyperplane that has the largest margin between the points of the two classes.
 In Python, we inputed our previously filtered data for training and defined the target variable we wanted answered.
 We created the SVR pipeline in a scalar format.
 Afterwards we fit the model and then tested the model with an 0.85 accuracy.